 Some people tell me they’d love to join but can't afford it right now, and if they were referring to 1:1 coaching I could understand.

-But the current monthly fee for GYPP is £18 a month, that’s 60p a day.
-That’s a quarter the price of a Starbucks.
+But the current monthly fee for GYPP is £27 a month, that’s 90p a day.
+That’s not even half a coffee!

-One single client session will pay for 2 1/2 months of membership, and who knows how many new clients you’ll attract with your extra marketing skills.
+One single client session will pay for almost 2 months of membership, and who knows how many new clients you’ll attract with your extra marketing skills.

 Most of what I suggest using to market your practice is either free or very low cost so there are is very little (if any) additional expense.